ChainMovers/dtp/docs/faq.md

 Yes.

-You can use it as an example to efficiently let gamers stream data (P2P) among themselves.
+As an example, you can use it to efficiently let gamers stream data among themselves (P2P).

 **What sort of data can DTP transport?**

 Any protocol, any data stream.

-Data can be just a few bytes for a one time secret exchange for authentication/login.
-At another extreme the bandwidth can cover as much as an encrypted video stream (through the innovative combination of DTP Multi-channels and Sui network simple transactions).
+Data can be a few bytes for a one time secret exchange for authentication/login.
+At another extreme, the bandwidth can be for as much as an encrypted video stream (through the innovative combination of [DTP Multi-channels](ref/design.md#multi-channel-connection) and Sui network simple transactions).
 The economic feasibility of HD video streaming on blockchain is an open question...

 **Can DTP be used with commercial application?**